animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The operations in the `LuceneOperations` interface match the operations provided by the Apache Geode’s [LuceneQuery](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneQuery.html) interface.
-However, SDG has the added value of translating proprietary Apache Geode or Apache Lucene `Exceptions` into Spring’s highly consistent and expressive DAO [exception hierarchy](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#dao-exceptions), particularly as many modern data access operations involve more than one
+The operations in the `LuceneOperations` interface match the operations provided by the Apache Geode's [LuceneQuery](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneQuery.html) interface.
+However, SDG has the added value of translating proprietary Apache Geode or Apache Lucene `Exceptions` into Spring's highly consistent and expressive DAO [exception hierarchy](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#dao-exceptions), particularly as many modern data access operations involve more than one